How to nourish Kidney Qi in the winter + audio meditation

 • Salty foods: miso, soy sauce, seaweeds, salt, millet, barley (be careful of too much salt as it can weaken instead of strengthen)

-If you feel cold this time of year: add more warming foods like cloves, fennel, ginger, cinnamon, black beans, onion family, quinoa, fenugreek seeds.
+If you feel cold this time of year: add more warming foods like cloves, fennel, ginger, cinnamon, black beans, onion family, quinoa, and fenugreek seeds.

 Chinese Medicine for Yoga Online Training